Search Results within category "Pain Management"Search all categories

 • ASA physical status classification 1 to 3

-• Personal history of cocaine abuse in the last year
+• Personal history of cocaine abuse

 • Scheduled for a non-emergent operation that requires general anesthesia